 What makes one pair of pants the best hiking pants for you is a very subjective thing, and the design features and materials that perfectly suit one person’s needs might not be ideal for another.
 The biggest factor in all of this is, of course, where and when you go hiking most often.

 Whatever you’re doing in the outdoors, it’s important to be comfortable in your clothes.
 Pay close attention to the fit of your prospective trousers, and the materials they are made from.
 Make sure they’re going to be warm (or cool) enough for the conditions and terrain you’re planning to walk in.
 There’s no point buying the most technically advanced pair of pants on the market if they’re totally over specced for the hike you’re going on, as you’ll overheat and feel a bit silly.
+You wouldn't wear thick winter hiking socks in the height of summer, so don't make that mistake with trousers.
 Many of the best hiking pants will also feature vents, so you can dump some of that heat and let in some fresh air.

-Whether you’re planning on incorporating rock climbing and technical scrambling in your hiking adventures, or the route you’re following just involves clambering over the odd stile or wall, it’s always good to have a bit of dynamic stretch in your pants (otherwise they’re going to rip and leave you exposed in a way you probably won’t like).
+If you're planning on incorporating rock climbing and technical scrambling in your hiking adventures, it’s always good to have a bit of dynamic stretch in your pants.
+Even things like a bit of clambering over the odd stile or wall, can lead to tears (definitely a double meaning here) and leave you exposed in a way you probably won’t like.
 Look for a percentage of elastane or spandex in the material make-up of your trousers, and any mention of four-way stretch is a good sign.

 All the latest inspiration, tips and guides to help you plan your next Advnture!